notakamihe/REAW/README.md

 2. Run ```npm install```

 ## To Run
-1. Run ```npm run start:electron```
+1. Run ```npm run dev```

 ## To Build and Package
-1. Run ```npm run build:electron```
+1. Run ```npm run build```
 2. The packaged application will we located in the ```dist``` folder.

 <hr>

 ## Notes
-- User interface is the only functional aspect of this project as of April 26, 2025.
+- User interface is the only functional aspect of this project as of May 4, 2025.
 Audio, however will be implemented in the near future.
-- Main functionality is prioritized over performance as of April 26, 2025.
+- Main functionality is prioritized over performance as of May 4, 2025.
 The project may feel slow when a large number of tracks are present.